-LEA NON-LEA Charter schools are responsible for ensuring the For every student with a disability who enrolls at a provision of the full array of special education and charter school that is part of a local education related services and the availability of the full agency (LEA), the LEA remains responsible for continuum of placements to all students with convening an individualized education program disabilities in their jurisdiction.
-For students with (IEP) meeting, with charter school staff included as disabilities whose individualized education members of the IEP team.
-Should the IEP team program (IEPs) include significant and/or highly determine that a free, appropriate public education specialized supports, charter schools may, subject (FAPE) for the student includes the provision of to IEP team determination as to the significant services or supports, the IEP team shall appropriateness in any specific circumstance, start with a presumption that the charter school develop their own program of services, contract will provide those services and supports on-site, with public or private providers, utilize a private with the charter school and LEA working together placement at the charter school's expense, or to coordinate and deliver those services and otherwise arrange to provide the required services. supports at the charter school.
+For every student with a disability who enrolls at a charter school that is part of a local education agency (LEA), the LEA remains responsible for convening an individualized education program (IEP) meeting, with charter school staff included as members of the IEP team.
+Should the IEP team determine that a free, appropriate public education (FAPE) for the student includes the provision of significant services or supports, the IEP team shall start with a presumption that the charter school will provide those services and supports on-site, with the charter school and LEA working together to coordinate and deliver those services and supports at the charter school.